 ARTICLE 6 INDEMNITY, INSURANCE AND WAIVER OF SUBROGATION

-6.1 MPL agrees to indemnify and hold harmless MCPS, its employees and agents, their heirs, successors, and assigns, from all claims, demands, liabilities, suits, causes of actions, judgments, costs and expenses, including attorney's fees, and including loss of use, economic loss, or otherwise, due in any manner to the negligence or intentional act of MPL’s staff as a result of providing public library services or otherwise as a result of MPL’s performance of the Agreement.
+6.1 MPL agrees to indemnify, defend, and hold harmless MCPS, its employees and agents, their heirs, successors, and assigns, from all claims, demands, liabilities, suits, causes of actions, judgments, costs and expenses, including attorney's fees, and including loss of use, economic loss, or otherwise, due in any manner to the negligence or intentional act or omission of MPL as a result of providing public library services or otherwise as a result of MPL’s performance of the Agreement.
+MPL agrees that its obligation to indemnify, defend, and hold MCPS harmless extends to claims, demands, liabilities, suits, causes of actions, judgments, costs and expenses, including attorney’s fees, due in any manner to the negligence or intentional acts or omissions of MPL Partners and their employees, agents, invitees, and representatives.
 MPL agrees that it shall indemnify and hold harmless MCPS, its employees and agents, their heirs, successors, and assigns, from all claims, demands, liabilities, suits, causes of actions, judgments, costs and expenses, including attorney’s fees, due in any manner to the use of MPL computers and MPL’s dedicated Internet line during all hours in which public library services are provided by MPL at an MCPS school library, including Big Sky High School.

 MCPS agrees to indemnify and hold harmless MPL, its employees and agents, their heirs, successors, and assigns, from all claims, demands, liabilities, suits, causes of actions, judgments, costs and expenses, including attorney's fees, and including loss of use, economic loss, or otherwise, due in any manner to the negligence or intentional act of MCPS’ staff or otherwise as a result of MCPS’ performance of the Agreement.